Get insider access

 Keychron V Series

-The Keychron V Series and the Keychron K Pro Series are similar, customizable mechanical keyboards manufactured by Keychron.
-They're very similar in terms of performance and features, but the K Pro Series has the option for an aluminum frame whereas the V Series only has plastic frames.
+The Keychron V Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are similar, customizable mechanical keyboards manufactured by Keychron.
+They're very similar in terms of performance and features, but the K Pro Series has the option for an aluminum frame, whereas the V Series only has plastic frames.
 Otherwise, the major difference between the two is that the K Pro Series are wireless and use Bluetooth to connect while the V Series boards are wired-only.

 Keychron Q6

-The Keychron Q Series and the Keychron K Pro Series are both mechanical keyboard lineups from the manufacturer Keychron.
-The Keychron Q6 is the full-size, and largest keyboard in the Q Series.
-As a whole, the Q Series features a better build quality thanks to their gasket-mounted design and solid aluminum case.
-On the other hand, the K Pro Series are wireless keyboards that support multi-device pairing via Bluetooth, and they have a tray-mounted design.
-Otherwise, both keyboards are very customizable, compatible with the VIA companion software, and have a hot-swappable PCB.
+The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are mechanical keyboard lineups from the manufacturer Keychron.
+The Keychron Q6 is the largest model in the Q Series, being a full-size keyboard.
+Overall, the Q Series boasts superior build quality, featuring a gasket-mounted design and a solid aluminum case.
+In contrast, the K Pro Series consists of wireless keyboards that support multi-device pairing via Bluetooth and have a tray-mounted design.
+Both keyboard series are highly customizable, are compatible with the VIA companion software, and feature hot-swappable PCBs.

 Ducky One 3

-The Ducky One 3 and the Keychron K Pro Series are both customizable, standard mechanical boards but they have some notable differences.
-The Ducky is wired-only, and has much lower latency than the Keychrons, making it better suited to gaming.
+The Ducky One 3 and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are both customizable mechanical boards but they have some notable differences.
+The Ducky is wired-only and has much lower latency than the Keychrons, making it better suited to gaming.
 The Keychrons are wireless and support multi-device pairing with up to three devices via Bluetooth.

 Keychron Q1

-The Keychron Q Series and the Keychron K Pro Series are both mechanical keyboard lineups from the manufacturer Keychron.
-The Keychron Q1 is a compact (75%) size that marks the first release in the Q Series.
-As a whole, the Q Series features a better build quality thanks to their gasket-mounted design and solid aluminum case.
-On the other hand, the K Pro Series are wireless keyboards that support multi-device pairing via Bluetooth, and they have a tray-mounted design.
-Otherwise, both keyboards are very customizable, compatible with the VIA companion software, and have a hot-swappable PCB.
+The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are both mechanical keyboard lineups from the manufacturer Keychron.
+The Keychron Q1, a compact 75% size keyboard, was the first release in the Q Series.
+Overall, the Q Series boasts superior build quality with its gasket-mounted design and solid aluminum case.
+In contrast, the K Pro Series consists of wireless keyboards that support multi-device pairing via Bluetooth and feature a tray-mounted design.
+Both series are highly customizable, are compatible with the VIA companion software, and have hot-swappable PCBs.

 Keychron C1

-The Keychron K Pro Series keyboards are much better than the Keychron C1.
+The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are much better than the Keychron C1, which belongs to the wider Keychron C series of keyboards.
 The K Pro Series are wireless keyboards with a much higher build quality thanks to their aluminum frames and PBT keycaps.
 They also have sound-dampening foam inside the case to reduce typing noise.
 Plus, they're all hot-swappable, meaning you can change the stock switches.
-That said, the C1 does have a hot-swappable variant, but it's more expensive than the base version.
+That said, the C1 and other C series keyboards do have a hot-swappable variant, but they're more expensive than the base version.

 + Show more